bioAI-Oslo/RegDNNs/README.md

 This project developed over time, and has four parts.
 Part one was a collaboration between me and @Dalsaetra.
 All parts were done under supervision by @Vemundss.

-## part-one---initial-testing,-learning-and-toy-problem
+# part-one:-initial-testing,-learning-and-toy-problem

-## Part one - Initial testing, learning and toy-problem
+## Part one: Initial testing, learning and toy-problem